noahjacobs/noahmjacobs/docs/src/pages/about/ask-me-anything.md

  - Wake up around 7 to 8 AM and meditate.
  - Walk to the gym and do yoga and workout (MWF = full body, TuThS = cardio).
  - Shower, bike to a coffee shop or campus.
  - Hack until around 5 PM.
 "Hack" being coding, emails, studying, etc. I usually start by reading some emails, planning out a good workflow, looking through my todo-list.
-After a while, my brain has woken up and I'm ready for some coding.
+After a while, my brain has woken up and I'm ready for work.
  - Meet up with friends for dinner somewhere or cook at home.
  - By 8 PM I cut off all electronics (phone, computer, etc.) and spend an hour to journal, read, and meditate.